North Korean armored train enters China while Vietnam awaits Kim Jong Un | DW | 23.02.2019

-A train believed to be carrying North Korean dictator Kim Jong Un has crossed the bridge connecting North Korea and China at Dandong under heavy security.
+A train carrying North Korean dictator Kim Jong Un has crossed the bridge connecting North Korea and China at Dandong under heavy security.
 Kim is set to meet US President Donald Trump at a Hanoi summit.

 Eyewitnesses at the border between North Korea and China reported seeing an armored train crossing into Chinese territory on Saturday, four days before North Korea's Kim Jong Un and US President Donald Trump are set to meet in Vietnam next Wednesday and Thursday.

-Some media speculated about Kim Jong Un traveling to Beijing for a meeting with his ally, Chinese President Xi Jinping, before continuing towards Vietnam.
+North Korean state media later confirmed that leader Kim Jong Un was on the train.
+Some media speculated about Kim traveling to Beijing for a meeting with his ally, Chinese President Xi Jinping, before continuing towards Vietnam.

 The green and yellow train crossed the bridge at the North Korea-China border city of Dandong, 839 kilometers (521 miles) east of Beijing.
 The vehicle resembles the train used by Kim Jong Un for a visit to Beijing last month.